 For your convenience, I offer several different newborn sessions to suit your family's needs!
-I specialize in lifestyle sessions on location in your home during baby's first month.
-If you prefer a studio experience, I offer mini and classic newborn sessions as well.
-Please read on for how to prepare for your respective session.
+I specialize in lifestyle newborn sessions on location in your home during baby's first month, but if you prefer a studio experience, I offer mini and classic newborn sessions as well.
+Please read on for how to prepare for your session.

 There is just a small amount of prep needed before your session.
 I do these sessions in your home to make this as easy on your family as possible, but I do need at least one or two clean rooms with great natural light.
 (If you're unsure of the lighting, send me a picture of the rooms you're considering and I'll let you know if they'll work!)
 Clutter should be cleared off the dressers, floors, nightstand, etc., before the session.
-The best rooms to tell the story of your new baby are typically the nursery and your bedroom (ideally on a white or very light/neutral bedspread), but sometimes I'll utilize other rooms throughout the house if the light is too good to pass up.
+The best rooms to tell the story of your new baby are typically the nursery and your bedroom (ideally on a white or very light/neutral bedspread.
+If you don't have a white cover, plain white sheets by themselves works great!)
+And sometimes I'll utilize other rooms throughout the house if the light is too good to pass up.
 When I arrive, we can decide where the best locations will be (it could even be the family room, dining room, stairway, sibling's room, etc).

 It is a good idea to dress baby in simple, easy to remove clothing (avoid things that are snug or go over the head) so the sleep disruption is minimal.
 An easy zip or snap sleeper usually does the trick.
 I have a variety of wraps that I'll incorporate into baby's poses.
-You don't necessarily need to provide anything unless you'd like to include some personal items or outfits/ head pieces.
+You don't necessarily need to provide anything unless you'd like to include some personal items.

-Your mini newborn session will last approximately 1 hour.
+Your mini newborn session will last approximately 1-2 hours and a full family studio session will last 3-4 hours.
 Please be prepared that baby will very likely fuss during the session, which is completely natural and expected.
-Often the best way to soothe an unsettled baby is with frequent feedings - if you are breastfeeding please feel free to do so comfortably at any time.
+It's a great pleasure to be a "baby whisperer," but if they are still unsettled after my best attempts, they will likely need another soothing feeding.
+If you are breastfeeding please feel free to do so comfortably at any time.
 If you are bottle feeding please ensure you have a few bottles prepped and again, feed at any time throughout the session.
 A pacifier/soother can be another wonderful way to help settle a restless babe.
 If you've chosen to introduce one, please have it on hand for the session.

 Aside from some fussing, the only other thing that is guaranteed is baby mess!
-When you strip a newborn without a diaper, a mess is inevitable!
+I don't always do nude baby poses in my sessions, but when I do, a mess is inevitable.
 Please don't be concerned if baby pees, poops or spits up on me or my props.
 It is completely expected and comes with the territory.
 All items are washed thoroughly between each session.

 AFTER THE SESSION: